Datastar

 Counter Example

-We are going to modify the templ counter example to use Datastar.
+We are going to modify the templ counter example to use Datastar, as per the example on the site.

 Frontend

-First, define a HTML some with two buttons.
+First, define some HTML with two buttons.
 One to update a global state, and one to update a per-user state.

 package site